Anaha - 1108 Auahi

 No analysis available

-I searched for terms like 'salt water pool,' 'saltwater pool,' and 'saline pool' but found none.
-The pool is described in many other ways—glass-bottom, infinity, cantilevered, heated, ocean-view—but not as salt water.
+I searched the remarks for clear salt-pool language such as "salt water pool" or "saltwater pool" and found none.
+The pool is repeatedly described as glass-bottom, infinity, cantilevered, or heated, but not as salt water.

-This feature is very strongly supported across the listing set.
-At least 15+ remarks explicitly mention in-unit laundry, including phrases such as "full size stacked washer/dryer," "washer / dryer in unit," and "full sized washer and dryer in dedicated laundry room," which indicates it is not just an MLS checkbox artifact.
-The evidence is consistent across multiple listings and agents, so laundry_in_unit should be treated as present.
+In-unit laundry is very strongly supported across the listing set: dozens of remarks explicitly mention a washer/dryer in the unit, including "full size stacked washer/dryer," "washer / dryer in unit," "new full-size washer/dryer," and "Full sized washer and dryer in dedicated laundry room."
+The evidence is consistent across multiple agents and listing styles, so this appears to be a stable building feature rather than copy-paste noise.

 No analysis available

-I searched the public remarks for language like 'laundry on each floor,' 'laundry room on every floor,' and similar phrasing, but found none.
-The listings instead mention in-unit laundry or a dedicated laundry room, which does not confirm community laundry on every floor.
+I searched the public remarks for explicit references to community laundry on each floor, such as "laundry room on every floor" or "floor-by-floor laundry," and found none.
+The remarks only mention in-unit laundry rooms or washer/dryer appliances in some residences, which does not confirm this building-level feature.

 No analysis available